 Long-term consequences become visible

-Architecture is connected to people and process
+Architecture is tied to people and process

 You build stronger pattern recognition

-How to analyze documentary cases step by step
+How to analyze documentary cases

 Step 1